 - Use a High-Tech Thermal Protection Case in winter months.
 Optimal is an active, electronic thermal protection case.
 It will help maintain the temperature of your iPhone in hot or cold weather.

-- Try not to take (much) photos or record videos in extremely low temperatures (these are battery draining activities that exacerbate the drain in cold weather).
+- Try not to take many photos or record videos in extremely low temperatures.
+These are battery draining activities that exacerbate the drain in cold weather.

 - Use an external charger to give your iPhone battery a boost when it needs it.
 Also helpful when it’s extra cold just in case your phone unexpectedly dies on you mid-day.